Free Obamacare Frequently Asked Questions

 Here are some of the most frequently asked questions about free Obamacare.
 Have a question that we haven’t answered?
 Call us at 877-561-3360!

-As of right now, the 2022 Open Enrollment Period (OEP) will begin on November 1, 2021 and end on December 15, 2021.
-You may already qualify if you have had a qualifying life event, or recently qualified for Medicaid or Children’s Health Insurance Program (CHIP).
+As of right now, the 2022 Open Enrollment Period (OEP) began on November 1, 2021 and ends on January 15, 2022, although, you may qualify for a special enrollment period if you have had a qualifying life event, or recently qualified for Medicaid or Children’s Health Insurance Program (CHIP).

 In short, the “metal” rankings break down how much of the cost that you (the insured) pay.
 Currently, the breakdown is: bronze – 40%, silver – 30%, gold – 20%, and platinum – 10%.
 We know that all of the different kinds of plans can be confusing which is why you should call us to help you determine which insurance is best for you.

-One of the large impacts in this legislation is health insurance and the Marketplace.
-The American Rescue Plan has made a lot of changes in the affordability of insurance, who can qualify for help and much, much more.
+One of the large impacts of this legislation is health insurance and the Marketplace because the American Rescue Plan has made a lot of changes in the affordability of insurance, who can qualify for help and much, much more.

 Starting 7/1 we will be able to get anyone that meets enrollment qualifications and was unemployed at any point for 1 week or more in 2021, your family will qualify for free coverage under the new American Rescue Plan updates.